Victoria's bike trails guide: The best stops and attractions

 The Keg Steakhouse + Bar at the Winery

+It's back on the Lochside Regional Trail for a short 10-minute ride to Quadra Street and The Keg Steakhouse + Bar at the Winery.
 Savour a laid-back lunch or post-ride feast at The Keg, known for juicy steaks and a welcoming, relaxed vibe.
 Situated in a heritage building, it’s an ideal spot to share stories about what you’ve seen so far over a satisfying meal.

 The Keg Steakhouse + Bar at the WineryGaley Farms

 Pedal to Galey Farms to sample the freshest local produce, pick your own berries, or explore whimsical farm attractions.
 In summer, the fields are bursting with colour and flavour.
+Just 7-minutes from The Keg, Galey Farms, situated in the Blenkinsop Valley feels like a world away - an agricultural pocket nestled right within the city.

 Galey Farms